rei/rei-cedar-docs/docs/release-notes/fall-2019/README.md

 ### Deprecated Typography/Headings

+"REI Stuart App" and "Graphik App" have replaced Sentinel heading styles.
+Designers with linked UI toolkit libraries in Abstract will receive an automatic update of web component styles, but will need to link two new libraries (if they haven't already): icons and tokens.
+For more information on linking libraries in Abstract, see [Designers Getting Started.](https://rei.github.io/rei-cedar-docs/getting-started/as-a-designer/)

 The cdr-text modifiers specific to headings have been deprecated.
 This update normalizes cdr-text modifiers with our other cedar component modifiers.
 Moving forward users will be expected and able to define a unique heading value for each breakpoint.

 New modifiers have been added supporting the update to typography and the names have been extended to account for the size options now available to each heading family.